ocaml-ppx/ocamlformat/CONTRIBUTING.md

-# Contributing to OCamlFormat
+# OCamlFormat Contribution Guide

+Welcome and thank you for your interest in contributing to OCamlFormat.
+This contribution guide will help you through the contribution process.

 ## Reporting Issues

-If you encounter a problem when using OCamlFormat or if you have any questions, please open a [GitHub issue](https://github.com/ocaml-ppx/ocamlformat/issues/).
+If you encounter an issue with OCamlFormat, or if you have inquiries, we encourage you to open a [GitHub issue](https://github.com/ocaml-ppx/ocamlformat/issues/).
+Please follow the steps below:

-1. Check first if your issue has already been [reported](https://github.com/ocaml-ppx/ocamlformat/issues/).
+1. First, verify if your issue hasn't already been [reported](https://github.com/ocaml-ppx/ocamlformat/issues/).
-2. Include the version of OCamlFormat you are using (`ocamlformat --version`).
+2. Specify the OCamlFormat version you're using (`ocamlformat --version`).
-3. Include a (preferably short) source file which demonstrates the issue.
+3. Include a (preferably short) source file that replicates the issue.
-4. Describe the expected and actual behavior.
+4. Clearly define the expected and actual behavior.
-5. Do not unsubscribe from the issue until it is closed, the maintainers may ask for your feedback.
+5. Remain engaged with the issue until closure as your feedback might be needed.

-When acknowledged, the project maintainers will add [labels](#ocamlformat-labels) to your issue throughout its lifespan.
+Once your issue is acknowledged, our maintainers will apply relevant [labels](#ocamlformat-labels) to track its status.

 ## Pull Requests

-We actively welcome pull requests.
+We heartily welcome pull requests.
+To ensure an effective contribution, please adhere to the steps below:

-1. Prior to investing a large amount of time into significant or invasive changes, or those that affect the output, it is likely more efficient to first open an issue for discussion and planning.
+1. For significant, invasive, or output-affecting changes, consider opening an issue for discussion before committing substantial time and effort.
-2. If you are not familiar with the project, focus first on the [Good first issues](https://github.com/ocaml-ppx/ocamlformat/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3A%22Good-first-issue+%3A%2B1%3A%22).
+2. If you're new to the project, starting with the [Good first issues](https://github.com/ocaml-ppx/ocamlformat/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3A%22Good-first-issue+%3A%2B1%3A%22) can be beneficial.
 3. Fork the repository and create your branch from `main`.
-4. If you have added code that should be tested, add tests (they should be located in the `tests/passing` directory).
+4. If you've added code that should be tested, supplement it with tests located in the `tests/passing` directory.
-'.
-5. Ensure the test suite passes (see [Running the tests](#running-the-tests)).
+5. Ensure that the test suite passes (see [Running the tests](#running-the-tests) for instructions).

-When acknowledged, the project maintainers will add [labels](#ocamlformat-labels) to your pull request throughout its lifespan.
+After acknowledgment, maintainers will tag your pull request with appropriate [labels](#ocamlformat-labels).

-### Running the tests
+### Running the Tests

-Once OCamlFormat has been built, run `make test` to check for regressions.
+After building OCamlFormat, execute `make test` to check for any regressions.
+Here's what happens during `make test`:

-The first step of `make test` is to ensure that invoking OCamlFormat on its own source code produces the same source code (you can run `make fixpoint` to only check this).
-If OCamlFormat is not integrated with the editor you use, you should run `make fmt` to reformat all OCamlFormat source files.
+1. The command checks that running OCamlFormat on its own source code yields an identical result.
+Run `make fixpoint` for this check only.
+If OCamlFormat is not integrated with your editor, use `make fmt` to reformat all OCamlFormat source files.

-The second part of `make test` is to ensure the test suite passes.
-You should not see any unexpected diff.
-One can accept all diffs at once with `make regtests-promote`.
+2. The command ensures the test suite passes.
+No unexpected diffs should appear.
+If any, accept all diffs at once with `make regtests-promote`.

-Once `make test` passes, pull requests should be tested on the code in a set of external repositories.
-This can be done by executing `tools/test_branch.sh <rev>` where `<rev>` is the git revision/branch containing the pull request's changes.
-If a pull request affects an option, `OCAMLFORMAT=<option>=<value> tools/test_branch.sh <rev>` should also be run to test with the option enabled.
+Once `make test` passes, test your pull requests on code in external repositories by executing `tools/test_branch.sh <rev>`, where `<rev>` is the git revision/branch with your changes.
+If your pull request modifies an option, also run `OCAMLFORMAT=<option>=<value> tools/test_branch.sh <rev>` to test with the option enabled.

-The `tools/test_branch.sh` script runs two versions of `ocamlformat` (the specified branch, or `HEAD` if omitted, and its merge base with main) on the test code and reports the differences in the formatted code.
-Formatting failures may also be reported on the terminal, these will need to be fixed before a pull request can be merged.
-The differences should be inspected to ensure they are as intended.
-Pull requests changing the format of code should generally introduce an option to enable the alternate style (if in doubt, open an issue for discussion).
-Any differences in the formatted code with the option disabled should be summarized and explained in the pull request discussion.
+The `tools/test_branch.sh` script compares two `ocamlformat` versions (the specified branch or `HEAD` if omitted, and its main merge base) on the test code and reports any formatting differences.
+Any formatting errors are shown on the terminal and must be fixed before merging a pull request.
+Inspect any differences to confirm they are intentional.
+Pull requests modifying code formatting should generally introduce an option for the alternate style (if uncertain, open an issue for discussion).
+Differences in the formatted code with the option disabled should be summarized and explained in the pull request discussion.

-To benefit from the autocompletion of git branch names in the `tools/test_branch.sh` script, if you use the `bash` shell, add the following line to your `~/.bashrc` file:
+For bash shell users, add the following line to your `~/.bashrc` file for git branch name autocompletion in the `

+tools/test_branch.sh` script:
 ```
 source <path-to-ocamlformat>/tools/ocamlformat_test_branch
 ```

-If you use the `zsh` shell, add the following lines to your `~/.zshrc` file:
+For zsh shell users, add these lines to your `~/.zshrc` file:
 ```
 autoload bashcompinit
 bashcompinit
 source <path-to-ocamlformat>/tools/ocamlformat_test_branch
 ```

-## License
+## Licensing

-By contributing to OCamlFormat, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to OCamlFormat, you accept that your contributions will fall under the LICENSE located in the root directory of this source tree.

 ## OCamlFormat Labels

+To better manage issues and pull requests, we use the following labels:

-### Issue specific
+### Issue-Specific Labels

-- [Good-first-issue](https://github.com/ocaml-ppx/ocamlformat/labels/Good-first-issue%20%3A%2B1%3A): This issue is a good entry point in the project for new contributors
+- [Good-first-issue](https://github.com/ocaml-ppx/ocamlformat/labels/Good-first-issue%20%3A%2B1%3A): Suitable for newcomers to the project

-### Kind
+### Kind Labels

-- [Kind/Bug](https://github.com/ocaml-ppx/ocamlformat/labels/Kind%2FBug%20%3Ax%3A): This issue describes a problem or this contribution addresses a problem (erroneous/unintended behavior)
+- [Kind/Bug](https://github.com/ocaml-ppx/ocamlformat/labels/Kind%2FBug%20%3Ax%3A): Represents a problem or solution to an erroneous/unintended behavior
-- [Kind/Docs](https://github.com/ocaml-ppx/ocamlformat/labels/Kind%2FDocs): This is related to a documentation change (user documentation or source code documentation)
+- [Kind/Docs](https://github.com/ocaml-ppx/ocamlformat/labels/Kind%2FDocs): Pertains to changes in user or source code documentation
-- [Kind/Feature-request](https://github.com/ocaml-ppx/ocamlformat/labels/Kind%2FFeature-request): This issue or contribution proposes a new feature
+- [Kind/Feature-request](https://github.com/ocaml-ppx/ocamlformat/labels/Kind%2FFeature-request): Proposes a new feature
-- [Kind/Style-suggestion](https://github.com/ocaml-ppx/ocamlformat/labels/Kind%2FStyle%20suggestion): This issue or contribution proposes a style modification for the formatted output
+- [Kind/Style-suggestion](https://github.com/ocaml-ppx/ocamlformat/labels/Kind%2FStyle%20suggestion): Suggests a modification for the formatted output
-- [Kind/To-discuss](https://github.com/ocaml-ppx/ocamlformat/labels/Kind%2FTo-discuss): Discussion needed to converge to a solution
+- [Kind/To-discuss](https://github.com/ocaml-ppx/ocamlformat/labels/Kind%2FTo-discuss): Invites discussion to converge on a solution

-Feel free to contribute on the [Help wanted](https://github.com/ocaml-ppx/ocamlformat/labels/Help%20wanted%20%3Afire%3A) issues and pull requests.
+You're welcome to contribute to issues and pull requests marked as ["Help wanted"](https://github.com/ocaml-ppx/ocamlformat/labels/Help%20wanted%20%3Afire%3A).